Knowledge, Number, and Reality

-Forthcoming, with Nils Kürbis (eds.); Bloomsbury Academic, London.
+Forthcoming, with Nils Kürbis and Jonathan Nassim (eds.); Bloomsbury Academic, London.

-Forthcoming in Knowledge, Mathematics, and Mind; Essays in Honour of Keith Hossack; edited by B. Assadian and N. Kürbis; Bloomsbury Academic, London.
+Forthcoming (2022) in Knowledge, Number, and Reality; Encounters with the Work of Keith Hossack; edited by N. Kürbis, B. Assadian, and J. Nassim; Bloomsbury Academic, London.

 Referential deflationism vs. referential indeterminacy